 And I signed up for the 8-mile race. *gulp*

-I haven’t been able to run nearly as far here in Arizona as I was in Colorado, so I’m pretty nervous, but I needed a reason to step up my running game…and Daniel has faith that I can do it, so I’m trying to psych myself up and push myself.
+I haven’t been able to run nearly as far here in Arizona as I was in Colorado, so I’m pretty nervous, but I needed a reason to step up my running game, so I’m trying to psych myself up and push myself.
 I may be walking a big portion of it, but I’m really hoping to train myself to be able to run most of it!

 Oh, and did I mention that the Red Faced Runners have a uniform?
 The little cape on the back is my favorite part.
 I’m hoping these socks give me super running powers.
 I need them.